The traveling salesman problem for lines, balls and planes: TSPN for hyperplanes in

 \item[] {\sc Step 2:} Let $Q$ be a box with the minimum perimeter over all $m$ directions, found above.
 Return a Hamiltonian cycle of the $2^d$ vertices of $Q$, of length $\tau(Q)$, as depicted in Fig.~\ref{f4}~(right). \end{itemize}

-The key observation is the following. \begin{observation} If $\gamma$ is an intersecting polygon of $\H$ and $Q$ is a rectangular box containing $\gamma$, then any Hamiltonian cycle of the vertices of $Q$ is also an intersecting polygon of $\P$. \end{observation}

-We compute the box $Q_i$ by linear programming.
-By a suitable rotation of the set $\H$ of hyperplanes in each iteration $i \ge 1$, the box $Q_i$ is axis-aligned.
+For each iteration $i=1,\ldots,m$, we compute the box $Q_i$ by linear programming.
+By a suitable rotation of the set $\H$ of hyperplanes, the box $Q_i$ is axis-aligned.
 This can be obtained in $O(n)$ time per iteration.
-For a plane $\sigma$, let $\vec{u}(\sigma)$ denote the unit vector orthogonal to $\sigma$ with a positive $x_d$-coordinate.
-An axis-aligned rectangular box in $\RR^d$ has $2^{d-1}$ antipodal pairs of vertices, which we denote by $s_i$ and $t_i$, for $i=1,\ldots, 2^{d-1}$, such that the vector $s_it_i$ has a positive $x_d$-coordinate.
+For a hyperplane $\sigma$, let $\vec{u}(\sigma)$ denote the unit vector orthogonal to $\sigma$ with a positive $x_d$-coordinate.
+An axis-aligned rectangular box in $\RR^d$ has $2^{d-1}$ antipodal pairs of vertices, which we denote by $s_j$ and $t_j$, for $j=1,\ldots, 2^{d-1}$, such that the vector $s_jt_j$ has a positive $x_d$-coordinate.
 Partition $\H$ into $2^{d-1}$ \emph{types} based on the following rule (ties are broken arbitrarily):

-\begin{itemize}\itemsep -1pt \item $\sigma\in \H$ is of type $i$, $i\in \{1,\ldots, 2^{d-1}\}$, if the $\vec{u}(\sigma)$-minimal and $\vec{u}(\sigma)$-maximal vertices of $Q_i$ are $s_i$ and $t_i$, respectively. \end{itemize}
+\begin{itemize} \itemsep 0pt \item $\sigma\in \H$ is of type $j$, $j\in \{1,\ldots, 2^{d-1}\}$, if the $\vec{u}(\sigma)$-minimal and $\vec{u}(\sigma)$-maximal vertices of $Q_i$ are $s_j$ and $t_j$, respectively. \end{itemize}